Addiction | 5 min read

 Continued Percocet abuse often worsens other conditions, leading to financial collapse, eye problems, lung problems, loss of housing, sexual dysfunction, suicidal ideation, and even suicide attempts.

-Some of the most common withdrawal symptoms include uncontrollable sweating, increased body temperature, watery eyes, runny nose, intense diarrhea contributing to dehydration, disruption of sleep patterns including insomnia, dysphoria, dilated pupils, and tremors or shaking.
+Some of the most common symptoms of withdrawal include uncontrollable sweating, increased body temperature, watery eyes, runny nose, intense diarrhea contributing to dehydration, disruption of sleep patterns, including insomnia, dysphoria, dilated pupils, and tremors or shaking.[8]

 If the addiction is severe enough, there may even be a point before attempting withdrawals where there is the potential for an overdose.
-Overdoses can be common with Percocet addictions and can happen quickly due to how the body metabolizes the drug.
-Overdoses can also be common after attempting a detox or withdrawal and relapsing since the tolerance built up in the user quickly diminishes with abstinence.
+Opioid overdoses can be common with Percocet addictions and can happen quickly due to how the body metabolizes the drug.
+Percocet overdoses can also be common after attempting a detox or withdrawal and relapsing, since the tolerance built up in the person quickly diminishes with abstinence.

 Some of the signs that an overdose may be imminent or in progress include slurred speech, very shallow breathing or difficulty breathing overall, trouble recalling memories, depressed heart rate, difficulty staying awake or maintaining consciousness, intense stomach pain and cramping, vomiting, with the most serious cases resulting in coma or even death.[9]

-For those seeking New York treatment options for drug addiction, Ascendant is here to help.
+For those seeking New York inpatient addiction treatment options for Percocet recovery, Ascendant is here to help.
 We offer various programs for substance abuse treatment, including detox and rehab services.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.